YoloSoftDE/NixCompress/README.md

 site](http://www.iem.thm.de/iem/graefe.html).
 Pleace the executable within the same or in the parent path relative to the lz1337 executable.

+Visualizations are disabled by default.
+Open CMakeLists.txt and uncomment (remove the # at the beginning) the cmake command listed below (it sould be at line 7):

+    add_definitions(-DVISUALIZATION)

+Compile again!

 ### Linux ###

     git clone https://github.com/YoloSoftDE/NixCompress.git